Optimistic Online Non-stochastic Control via FTRL: Online control with Optimistic FTRL

 The second part is mainly index manipulation:

-Where the first equality holds by separability, the second by shifting the sum index and using the convention $f_{\tau}(M_{t<1}) \doteq 0, \forall \tau$, the third by using $f_{t>T}(\cdot) \doteq 0$.\end{proof} Now we are ready to prove Theorem \ref{thm:main}: \begin{proof} Denote with $\pi^\star$ the cost-minimizing policy, and let $M^\star$ be its parametrization.
+Where the first equality holds by separability, the second by shifting the sum index and using the convention $f_{t<d}(\cdot) \doteq 0$ w.l.o.g,\footnote{The adversarial rounds can always be prefixed with zero cost rounds.
+Alternatively, redefine regret to start from $t=d$ as in see \cite[Sec 2.2]{NIPS2015_38913e1d}. } and the third by using $f_{t>T}(\cdot) \doteq 0$.\end{proof} Now we are ready to prove Theorem \ref{thm:main}: \begin{proof} Denote with $\pi^\star$ the cost-minimizing policy, and let $M^\star$ be its parametrization.
 Then, from \eqref{eq:policy-regret}: